-In India, where people sport black hair for a fairly long period in their lives, if you find the silvery streaks on your head before 25 years, it is sign that you are greying prematurely.
+In India, where people sport black hair for a fairly long period of their lives, if you find the silvery streaks on your head before 25 years, it is a sign that you are greying prematurely.

 It is generally believed that premature greying may be due to:

 Genes determine the colour of your hair.
 If your hair is greying prematurely, the culprit may be the DNA you have inherited.
 The greying is because the hair is following a set code of instructions from your genes.

 You would be surprised to learn that hair is originally white.
-It gets its black colour through a pigment called melanin which is produced by specialized cells called melanocytes.
+It gets its black color through a pigment called melanin which is produced by specialized cells called melanocytes.
 Through a special mechanism, the cells pump this vital pigment into the hair follicles resulting in the hair turning black.

 Many diet-related factors influence hair health.
-Among them is deficiency of Vitamin B12, which can adversely affect hair health.
+Among them is a deficiency of Vitamin B12, which can adversely affect hair health.

-Health and nutrition: While healthy foods can result in slowing of the greying process and reduce hair fall, unhealthy habits like smoking and alcohol consumption can lead to premature hair whitening.
+While healthy foods can result in slowing the greying process and reduce hair fall, unhealthy habits like smoking and alcohol consumption can lead to premature hair whitening.

-Copper in the diet works with an enzyme to transform tyrosine to melanin.
+Copper in the diet works with an enzyme to transform tyrosine into melanin.
 Zinc, like copper, is also a mineral required regularly for hair.
-Consume plenty of green vegetables, sunflower seeds, chicken, wheat, eggs etc. to boost your mineral intake.
+Consume plenty of green vegetables, sunflower seeds, chicken, wheat, eggs, etc. to boost your mineral intake.

-Hydrogen peroxide: While there is a decrease in the production of melanin as one ages, there is an increased production of hydrogen peroxide which acts as a bleaching agent and whitens your hair.
+While there is a decrease in the production of melanin as one age, there is an increased production of hydrogen peroxide which acts as a bleaching agent and whitens your hair.

 But the final word on whether stress can cause greying has not been pronounced.
 Stress, however, is known to accelerate or decelerate hair greying.